GrainneOndina/sewapi/README.md

 To build a API

 ## Features
-Views a J.son array of all data.
+Store a J.son array of all data.
 ## ![Sew API](Assets/images/welcome.jpg)

 ###  Profiles